Your Brain In Love: Dopamine, Oxytocin, And More

 Often, these conditions can be addressed by healthcare and mental health professionals.

-Oxytocin is one of the better-known messenger molecules when it comes to love.
-Sometimes called the "cuddle chemical” or “love hormone”, oxytocin is released in significant amounts during close physical contact with others, fostering social relationships and pair bonding, although that's not the only time it's present.
+The chemical oxytocin is one of the better-known messenger molecules when it comes to love.
+Sometimes called the "cuddle chemical” or “love hormone,” oxytocin is released in significant amounts during close physical contact with others, fostering social relationships and pair bonding, although that's not the only time it's present.

-Oxytocin, with a key difference in its roles, plays a prominent part in many types of romantic love, including in long-term non-monogamous and monogamous relationships.
-In addition, this hormone is also involved in platonic and familial love.
-It is crucial for forming bonds and creating a sense of trust among various types of relationships.
+Oxytocin plays a prominent part in many types of romantic love, including in long-term, nonmonogamous, and monogamous relationships.
+But it is crucial for forming bonds and creating a sense of trust among various types of relationships.
+This hormone is also involved in platonic and familial love.

 One of the roles of oxytocin in romantic love is the stimulation of another love-inducing hormone called testosterone, which influences sexual attraction and social behavior.

-Libido can vary due to many factors, such as sexuality, attraction levels, and medications.
-Testosterone levels may also have something to do with it in some individuals.
+Libido can vary due to many factors, such as sexuality, physical or emotional attraction, and even medical conditions or treatments.
+Testosterone levels also play a key role.

 Rawpixel